 You have two choices – re-wet the whole area or use clean water to blend.
 To do the whole area, blend the watercolour using the methods above as normal, working over your dry base layers.
 This works well for large areas like backgrounds and skies.

 If you want to do a smaller area or only repaint one bit, such as adding shadows or darker overlays, you can use a different technique.
 Paint your darker section in and stop.
 Using a small brush with a bit of clean water on, drag out the colour a little bit to smooth the edge, working over to just clean water until your brush gets dry.
 If your area is small, you can also start with clean water and work back into your shadow area.
 Keep an eye on this as it dries, to catch any lines or hard edges.

 If your work has dried and you’ve got lines through your watercolour blends or patches with hard edges, don’t panic!
 First, I have to take a moment here to say that blooms and hard edges in watercolour are not bad – many artists use them for creative effects and they’re not mistakes.

-However, if you do want to remove them, it’s possible though a little fiddly.
+However, if you do want to fix watercolour painting mistakes, it’s possible though a little fiddly.
 We’re essentially going to use the same blend on dry technique above.
 Take a brush and make it damp but not wet – we don’t want more puddles here.
 Rub it gently over the line or hard edge to reactivate the watercolour and smooth it out.
 You only need a little pressure to avoid damaging the paper and we’re aiming to smudge it out into the surrounding areas.